codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 <sup><span id="commit-author-date">1</span></sup>: Pulse uses the commit author's date since it is more accurate.
 The committer date can be changed (e.g.: rebases) and stop reflecting the real creation date of the change.

-<sup><span id="deployment-teams">2</span></sup>: Adding a new team, deleting an existing team, or changing the composition of a team on GitHub only affects new data from that moment onwards and doesn't have an immediate impact on the dashboards.
+<sup><span id="deployment-teams">2</span></sup>: Adding a new team or changing the composition of a team on GitHub only affects new data from that moment onwards and doesn't have an immediate impact on the dashboards.
+Also, deleted teams on GitHub will continue to show in Pulse.

 ## See also